hapijs/hapi/Readme.md

 http.start();
 ```

 The directory can be an object, a string pointing to a path, or a function that takes a request and returns a path.
-Below are the options directory is set to an object.
+Below are the options that are available when directory is an object.

 * `listing` - determines if directory listing is enabled (default false)
 * `index` - determines if index.html will be served by default if it exists in the folder (default true)